What is a non-dependant?

 - is in receipt of Income Support, Job Seekers Allowance (Income Based), Employment and Support Allowance (Income Related) and are aged under 25

 - is in receipt of Guarantee Credit or Savings Credit

 - has been in hospital for more than 52 weeks

-For Council Tax Reduction purposes only, if the non-dependant is in receipt of Income Support, Job Seekers Allowance (Income Based), Employment and Support Allowance (Income Related) then no deduction will be made, no matter how old they are.
+For Council Tax reduction purposes only, if the non-dependant receives Income Support, Job Seekers Allowance (Income Based) or Employment and Support Allowance (Income Related) then no deduction will be made, no matter how old they are.